-The Maine Timberlands have a merchantable inventory of approximately 11.1 million m3.
+In 2023, the Maine Timberlands forest management plan was updated to reflect improved growth and information, and to align sustainable yield forecasting with customer product requirements.
+The Maine Timberlands have a merchantable inventory of approximately 11.0 million m3.
 The current annual harvest forecast is as per the following table.

-Estimates of Merchantable Forest Inventory and Annual Harvest for Maine Timberlands
+Estimates of Merchantable Forest Inventory and Sustainable Harvest for Maine Timberlands

 Indicator (thousands m3) Softwood Hardwood Total

-Inventory (1) 7,700 3,400 11,100
+Inventory (1) 7,900 3,100 11,000

-Annual harvest 2023-2027 (2) 169 74 243
+Annual harvest 2024-2027 (2) 169 74 243

 Annual harvest 2028-2032 (2) 191 67 258

 Annual harvest 2033-2037 (2) 182 73 255

 - (1) Management's current inventory estimate is based on assignment of forest stands to yield functions as part of the forest management planning process.
-Merchantable forest inventory includes all trees with a diameter greater than 10 cm (4 inches) measured at a height of 1.4 m (4.5 feet) from the ground, excluding limbs and tops, and cull trees. - (2) Annual harvest is based on the Maine Timberlands 2023 forest management plan.
+Merchantable forest inventory includes all trees with a diameter greater than 10 cm (4 inches) measured at a height of 1.4 m (4.5 feet) from the ground, excluding limbs and tops, and cull trees. - (2) Annual harvest is based on the Maine Timberlands forest management plan.

-Forest stands in the regenerating and sapling classes amount to approximately 56% of the productive forest area on the Maine Timberlands.
-Young and immature through over-mature development classes contain most of the merchantable inventory and comprise 44% of productive forest area.
-Timberlands in the immature and mature classes are where harvesting operations are currently concentrated.
+Forest stands under 30 years of age make up approximately 24% of the Maine productive forest and are typically regenerating, sapling and young stands.
+Stands with merchantable timber generally are in immature through overmature development classes and comprise 76% of productive forest area.
 A significant portion of the younger stands include intensively managed areas that are contributing to harvest operations.